-Naomi: Before Project Plait, I was dancing in a contemporary dance company (The Arts Fission Company) which did a lot of site specific performances and outreach.
+Naomi: Before Project Plait, I was dancing in a contemporary dance company (The Arts Fission Company) that did a lot of site-specific performances and outreach.

 Dance has something to offer to all kinds of people, and I want to create work that will speak to many different people.

 Nixon: I’ve been to a few places to work and Project Plait has always been part of it.
 The scale and difficulty of each story is heavily reliant on resources, both physically and mentally.
-I am currently with Artistry as an Executive Chef, so we have the right equipment and team to run catering events from small to massive scales.
+I am currently with Artistry as an executive chef, so we have the right equipment and team to run catering events, from small to massive scales.
 And Project Plait is a resource and venue-heavy concept.
-With the partnership of Artistry, we’re able to execute the event without many barriers.
+With the partnership of Artistry, we’ve been able to execute the event without many barriers.

-What have you learnt about your audience/diners over the years, and how have these lessons influenced your own craft?
+What have you learnt about your audience or diners over the years, and how have these lessons influenced your own craft?

-Nixon: Our guests and diners are generally more open to food compared to 6 years ago.
+Nixon: Our guests and diners are, generally, more open to food compared to six years ago.
 They are more receptive to new experiences and ideas.
 Because of this, my team and I are constantly coming up with new food concepts to cater to the market.

-Naomi: Some might think Singaporeans in general are more "paiseh" and reserved bunch, but over the years I’ve seen that they are actually more adventurous, curious and insightful than you might think.
-I usually incorporate in the dance some audience-interactive segments where guests are invited to interact with the dancer or to influence the dance in some way, and every year I am heartened by how enthusiastic the audience is to be part of the concept.
-When I chat with guests after the show, I'm always pleasantly surprised by some of the insights audience members share with me.
+Naomi: Some might think Singaporeans, in general, are more “paiseh” and a reserved bunch.
+But over the years, I’ve seen that they are actually more adventurous, curious and insightful than you might think.
+I usually incorporate some audience-interactive segments in the dance, where guests are invited to interact with the dancer or influence the dance in some way.
+Every year, I am heartened by how enthusiastic the audience is to be part of the concept.
+When I chat with guests after the show, I’m always pleasantly surprised by some of the insights they share.

 Local audiences have become more open to trying new concepts and experiences, which is why we want to keep pushing our limits and creating innovative and interesting work for our guests.